dhh1128/cfa/README.md

 CFAs can be either __directional__ or __directionless__.

-A directional CFA confers special status on a subset of its bound files that are *essential*.
+A directional CFA confers special status on a subset of its bound files that are *first* (possibly, meaning more important, but certainly meaning that they should exist before the rest of the set can be populated).
 These are known as __core files__.
-Other files are dependent on this core; they lose meaning if the core is missing.
+Other files are dependent on this core; they cannot be created until the core exists, and they typically lose meaning if the core is missing.
 These are __aux files__.

 A directionless CFA lacks this dependency construct; it models a simple set in which all bound files are peer, aux files.